opendistro-for-elasticsearch/sql/docs/user/beyond/fulltext.rst

 Example
 -------

 The first argument is a match query expression and the second argument is for an optional floating point number to boost the score.
 The default value is 1.0.
-Apart from this, an implicit variable ``_score`` is available in this case so you can return score for each document or use it for sorting.
+Apart from this, an implicit variable ``_score`` is available so you can return score for each document or use it for sorting.

 SQL query::